-This course examines theory and practice of plane surveying including the use of tapes, levels, transits, and theodolites.
-Problems in triangulation, traverses, mapping, computation of areas, proper field procedures, and field book entries are considered.
-Prerequisites: CET 125 and (MAT 181 or higher) and (Test scores or ENG 101 or higher)
+This course examines theory and practice of plane surveying, including the use of tapes, levels, transits, and theodolites.
+Problems in triangulation, traverses, mapping, computation of areas, proper field procedures, and field book entries are covered.
+Prerequisites: (CET 125 or (GIS 101 and GIS 110)) and (MAT 180 or higher) and (Test scores or ENG 101 or higher)